Share Your Start-Up Story – Thriva

-Why The Huge Interest From Investors On The Potential Of Technology

-    Transforming How Healthcare Is Delivered
+Why The Huge Interest From Investors On The Potential Of Technology Transforming How Healthcare Is Delivered

-    Software is, indeed, eating the world.
-And the way I see – investors have

-    come to realise that health is, in many senses, a data problem.
-And though

-    you often find health business cross over outside of software (as Thriva

-    does), many of the key challenges map across from other sectors that have

-    seen disruption abound.
+The software is, indeed, eating the world.
+And the way I see – investors have come to realise that health is, in many senses, a data problem.
+And though you often find health business crossover outside of software (as Thriva does), many of the key challenges map across from other sectors that have seen disruption abound.

 Your View On The Healthtech Sector And How It’s Reshaping Itself Digitally

 Fundamentally, this is about a devolution of power.
 People talk about ‘the patient as the customer’ and I think there’s a lot of truth to that.
 For too long, people have, in a subtle way, perceived that someone other than themselves had the agency of their health destiny.